 What is Lean?

 It is primarily a process improvement tool.
 Lean is a systematic approach to identifying and eliminating waste by lining up the value creating work tasks in the best sequence, then conducting these without interruptions only when the customer requests them just in time, simply, Lean means creating more value for "customers" with less wasted time and energy.
+At EvCC, our Lean Team is called, "LAUNCH - Learn, Analyze, Unite, Nurture, Connect, Help."

 This page explains what a Facilitator Training Event entails, contains links to each event by date, and is a resource for any information related to Lean Facilitator Training Events.